 Mobile Application Architectures and Processors supported by Appdome

-Appdome is no-code mobile security and mobile integration platform that allows users to add security features, like RASP, code obfuscation, data encryption, and more, as well as mobile threat, mobile fraud, anti-bot, and other SDKs and APIs to Android and iOS apps.
+Appdome is a no-code mobile security and mobile integration platform that allows users to add security features such as RASP, code obfuscation, and data encryption, as well as mobile threat, mobile fraud, anti-bot, and other SDKs and APIs to Android and iOS apps.

 Apple, Google, SDK developers, and App publishers continually make updates to their software in order to ensure built (fused) apps work with a new mobile operating system (OS) releases and new SDKs.
 To ensure that your app is compatible with the latest published catalog, some requirements must be met.